Single Intraday Coupling (SIDC)

 Single Intraday Coupling (SIDC) is a cooperation between Nominated Electricity Market Operators (NEMOs) and Transmission System Operators (TSOs) which enables continuous cross-border trading across Europe.

 SIDC was launched on 12/13 June 2018 across 15 countries.
 In the first 16 months of operation over 25 million trades were completed across the countries involved.
-In November 2019 and September 2021, SIDC went live across a further eight countries resulting in 23 countries being coupled.
+In November 2019 SIDC went live in seven further countries and in September 2021 one additional country joined, resulting in 23 countries being coupled.
+In November 2022 the fourth go-live wave was achieved with 2 more countries.
+In total, as of today, 25 countries are coupled.

+The table below lists the countries of the first, second, third, and fourth waves.
 SIDC is in line with the CACM (Capacity Allocation and Congestion Management) EU Target model for an integrated intraday market.

 1 st wave June 2018